7.1 CAREER SERVICES

 Historically, at the time of graduation, approximately 60-70% of students enter private practice; 10-18% obtain judicial clerkships; 4-7% choose corporate, finance, and business positions; 11-20% find positions in the public service and public interest sectors; and the remainder continue their graduate education, work in academia, or accept non-legal jobs.

 - The Law School subscribes to the University’s non-discrimination policy.

-- In accordance with guidelines established by the American Bar Association Section of Legal Education and the Law School Committee on Academic Rules and Petitions, students who are employed on a part-time basis must work fewer than 20 hours per week during the school year.
+- In accordance with guidelines established by the American Bar Association Section of Legal Education and the Law School Committee on Rules and Petitions, students who are employed on a part-time basis must work fewer than 20 hours per week during the school year.

 - As a member of NALP, the Association for Legal Career Professionals, the Office of Career Services subscribes to NALP’s Principles & Standards for Law Placement and Recruitment Activities and expects students and employers who use OCS services to abide by these principles and standards as well.

 - Law students, as members of the legal profession, are expected to be vigilant about the ethical and professional responsibilities expected of lawyers who have graduated and been admitted to a Bar.
 In seeking and engaging in legal employment, law students are expected to demonstrate the same level of “character and fitness” required for membership in the profession.

 7.2 SPOUSE/PARTNER EMPLOYMENT